Two sample t and z tests

 Student's t Test

 The use of Student's t test requires a decision to be taken beforehand on whether variances of the samples are to be considered equal or not.
-XLSTAT gives the option of using Fisher's F test to test the hypothesis of equality of the variances and to use the result of the test in the subsequent calculations.
+XLSTAT gives the option of using Fisher's F test to test the null hypothesis of equality of the variances of the groups (samples) and to use the result of the test in the subsequent calculations.
 If we consider that the two samples have the same variance, the common variance is estimated by:

 s² = [(n1-1)s1² + (n2-1)s2²] / (n1 + n2 - 2)